luxfi/cli/README.md

 ## Modifying your Subnet Deployment

-You can provide a global node config to edit the way your local avalanchego nodes perform under the hood.
-To provide such a config, you need to create an avalanche-cli config file.
-By default, a config file is read in from $HOME/.avalanche-cli.json.
+You can provide a global node config to edit the way your local node nodes perform under the hood.
+To provide such a config, you need to create an cli config file.
+By default, a config file is read in from $HOME/.cli.json.
 If none exists, no error will occur.
 To provide a config from a custom location, run any command with the flag `--config <pathToConfig>`.

 To specify the global node config, provide it as a body for the `node-config` key.
 Ex: